EU boosts 'no-deal' planning as UK refuses to give way in Brexit stalemate

 The bill will face opposition in both houses of parliament as many senior British politicians have expressed shock that London is explicitly planning to breach international law.

-Barnier’s team will brief the 27 members of the EU on the progress of trade talks on Friday.

-Writing by Guy Faulconbridge; Additional reporting by Elizabeth Piper and Gabriela Baczynska; Editing by Michael Perry, Timothy Heritage and Frances Kerry
+Writing by Guy Faulconbridge, Additional reporting by Elizabeth Piper, Gabriela Baczynska and Kate Abnett; Editing by Michael Perry, Timothy Heritage and Frances Kerry

 Our Standards: The Thomson Reuters Trust Principles.